AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/CustomTLS/CustomTLS-Minimal.rst

-  in a hardware cryptography source, such as a secure element; information on the credential is stored as a "query string" at ``info.engine.query``; the format of the query string is platform-specific and may be arbitrary; **this case is only supported in the commercial version of Anjay**
+  in a hardware cryptography source, such as a secure element; information on the credential is stored as a "query string" at ``info.engine.query``; the format of the query string is platform-specific and may be arbitrary; **this case is supported in the HSM Feature**

 In addition to the "simple" sources listed above, two additional "compound" sources are supported: